A more radical reunion

 John Wolf and Heiner Giese

-A Madison police officer raises his nightstick during the violent melee that ensued on the UW-Madison campus after officers forcibly cleared anti-Dow protesters from the Commerce Building on Oct.
+A violent melee took place on the UW-Madison campus after officers forcibly cleared anti-Dow protesters from the Commerce Building on Oct.
 18, 1967.
+For many of those attending the Radical Perspectives Teach-In, this sort of radical activism is the paradigm of the '60s.

 The Madison Reunion will be a nostalgic homecoming for lefty activists who called Madison home in the 1960s.
 But it won’t be the only game in town.